 Armis will be attending the Healthcare Information and Management Systems Society (HIMSS) conference in February 2019.
 This has become the bellwether conference for people concerned about security in healthcare environments.
 Armis will be speaking at the conference, discussing the challenges of protecting medical devices and medical IoT, as well as some of our recent findings.
 So I thought I would write a few thoughts before the show.
-I’ll also be writing a post-HIMSS wrap-up to summarize the important trends I saw at the show.

 Looking back at 2018, it’s obvious that things have continued to get worse from a security perspective.
 If you need proof:

 - According to Health IT Security News, 8.7 million records were breached in the first three quarters of 2018.
 This is well over the total number of records which were breached in all of 2017 (5.6 million).

 - Radware reported that the average healthcare organization spent $1.4 million to recover from serious cyber attacks.

 - Ransomware attacks grew three-fold last year, with healthcare organizations bearing the brunt of the attacks.

 - McAfee Labs reported vulnerabilities in the RWHAT protocol which is used by many different vendors’ connected medical devices including EKG machines and vital signs monitors.

 - ICS-CERT reported that a vulnerability in Phillips PageWriter Cardiograph devices would remain for several months before Phillips could issue a fix.

 - The Department of Health and Human Services issued an alert that cyber attackers are increasingly using Trojans such as Emotet and Trickbot to attack healthcare delivery organizations because, unlike ransomware, the Trojans are better suited to harvest personal health data.
 Personal health data (PHI) can be even more valuable on the black market than a one-time ransom payment.